Logickin-Lambda/sunvox_3xlog/src/fundamental/numerical_operations_dynamic_division.md

 <br>

 The reason for the 0.75 when x = 1 is to avoid the >1.5 problem when x is between 1.5 and 2.
-Because we already have a lookup table of 1/x, we can not only have a relatively good initial estimation, but we also can do 8bit integer division out of the box as shown.
+Because we already have a lookup table of 1/x, we can not only have a relatively good initial estimation, but we also can do 8bit integer division out of the box. (except for 1)

 Now we can apply the Newton’s method as shown: